haidara02/tidoh/README.md

-# tidoh
+# Tydal 🌊
 - another social media app

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Tydal is a modern, minimalist social media platform inspired by Twitter.
+Built with Next.js 13 and designed for speed, simplicity, and scalability.

-## Getting Started
+## 🚀 Getting Started

-First, run the development server:
+To run the development server:

 ```bash
 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to view the app.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## 📁 Project Structure

+app/ — Entry point for routes and pages (Next.js 13 App Router)

+components/ — Shared UI components

+lib/ — Utilities and helpers

+styles/ — Global and module CSS

+types/ — TypeScript definitions

+## 🛠️ Tech Stack

+To do

+## 📦 Features

+Tweet-style post creation and display

+User authentication

+Responsive and accessible UI

+Optimized font loading

+Dark mode

-## Learn More
+## 📍 Roadmap

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+User profiles

+Comments and likes

+Real-time updates with WebSockets or Server Actions

+Image/video support

 ## Deploy on Vercel